kailash-manasarovar/statement/docs/timeline/2023/june.md

 - Suddenly I'm seeing a lot of porn on my Twitter timeline too.
 - A porn video pops up on my timeline which looks like the trumpet teacher and Ana so I look at it.
 It is extremely violent and he is holding her by the neck and throwing her around the kitchen.
 It certainly wasn't actually Ana but the woman was of a similar build and look.
 It may have been the trumpet teacher however, as the man's back was to the camera and he was of the same build.
 - https://x.com/1FRGVN/status/1664572450112258049
 - On June 12th 2023, an account `@january_myth` posts an extremely significant picture that I see when I get home and after the shock of finding out I have been cyber-stalked so extensively and by so many.
 At the time of writing, 20 November 2024, I'm unable to find this pic and I wonder if it's deleted.
-I ask.
+I ask the account owner for it.

 ![Long long way to go](../../content/tweets/long-long-way-to-go.png){width=85%}

+- There is no reply.